Snowflake-Labs/sfguide-vault-snowflakepasswords/README.md

 This _sample_ Hashicorp Vault database plugin works with the Snowflake Data Platform.
 If you are familiar with Vault built-in database plugins, this plugin provides the same features and works the same way.
 Otherwise, see  Vault's [general concepts](https://www.vaultproject.io/docs/secrets/databases) and [detailed usage](https://www.vaultproject.io/api/secret/databases) documentation to get started.
 Known limitations are noted below.

 ## Requirements
-This plugin was developed using Go version 1.14.2 on Ubuntu 20.04 LTS.
-Compatibility with other versions and systems is unknown.

 ### Environment Requirements
 1. **A working Vault install** with the database secrets backend active.